The Foundation Trilogy (radio series)

-The Foundation Trilogy is an eight hour-long episode radio series that was broadcast on BBC Radio 4 between 6 May and 24 June 1973.
-It is an adaptation of Isaac Asimov's The Foundation Trilogy.
+The Foundation Trilogy is a radio series that was broadcast weekly on BBC Radio 4 as eight hour-long episodes between 6 May and 24 June 1973.
+It is an adaptation of Isaac Asimov's Foundation trilogy of science fiction novels.
 Patrick Tull presented the first four episodes while Mike Stott presented the last four.
 David Cain directed the series.
 The series was repeated in 1977 and 2002.